Most Commonly Asked Dash Cam Questions by Customers

 A: All our Dash Cam manufactures strictly do not warrant use of SanDisk branded cards.
 Extensive testing has been undertaken on Micro SD cards and SanDisk cards are known to cause functional and physical damage to your Dash Cam.
 Brand new, they might seem to work but they very rapidly degrade and fail with the stresses of constant video recording and looping (even if they are Class 10 rated).

-Q: I notice you don’t recommend Micro SD cards be purchased off eBay/Amazon, why?
+Q: I notice you don’t recommend Micro SD cards be purchased off eBay/Amazon and the like, why?

 A: eBay/Amazon is plagued with fake/rebranded/refurbished SD cards that can cause physical and functional damage to your Dash Cam.
 You don’t know where they came from or if they are genuine.
 Always purchase your Micro SD card from a reputable Australian retailer like us or one of the big Australian technology stores.
 If you’re buying a quality Dash Cam, you want a quality SD card.
 Must be Minimum Class 10 write speed.
 Some Dash Cam brands recommend particular models or types so check before you purchase.